Seán Ó hEinirí: Early life

-Ó hEinirí was born in Cill Ghallagáin (Kilgalligan), County Mayo, to Michael Henry and Mary (Connolly).
-He was from an early age determined to collect as many ancient legends and traditional stories as he could.
+Ó hEinirí was born in Cill Ghallagáin (Kilgalligan), County Mayo, to Micheál Ó hEinirí and Máire Uí Einirí (née Ní Chonghalaigh).
+He was from an early age determined to collect as many ancient legends and traditional stories as he could, describing himself as "greedy for stories."
 He was a currach-using fisherman, and a skilled rower.

 Contributions to the Irish language

 He became known as a talented seanchaí, and the folklorist Proinnsias de Búrca (1904–1996) collected from him in the days of the Irish Folklore Commission (1935–1971).
-In later years, he was recorded by Séamas Ó Catháin of the Department of Irish Folklore from 1975 for more than ten summers.
+In later years, his stories were recorded by Séamas Ó Catháin of the Department of Irish Folklore from 1975 onwards for more than ten summers.
 A great deal of this work was published in "Scéalta Chois Cladaigh" ("Stories of Sea and Shore") in 1983 by the Folklore of Ireland Council (Comhairle Bhéaloideas Éireann).

 Ó hEinirí also provided a large number of words and expressions to the lexicographer Tomás de Bhaldraithe, who incorporated these into his influential English-Irish Dictionary, published in 1959.
 In addition to this, he gave over 800 minor place-names to Patrick O'Flanagan of the Folklore Commission for the 1974 book The Living Landscape, Kilgalligan, Erris.